stefanofa/awesome/README.md

 *   [mhaidarhanif/rewinds-legacy](https://github.com/mhaidarhanif/rewinds-legacy) - ⏪ The Remix Stack with Tailwind - New repo: https://github.com/mhaidarhanif/rewinds

-*   [oramasearch/orama](https://github.com/oramasearch/orama) - 🌌  A complete search engine and RAG pipeline in your browser, server or edge network with support for full-text, vector, and hybrid search in less than 2kb.

 ## JavaScript

 *   [paulmillr/chokidar](https://github.com/paulmillr/chokidar) - Minimal and efficient cross-platform file watching library